Shippable/docs/sources/deploy/deploying-specific-version.md

 By default, the **deploy** job always deploys the latest version of the input manifest.

 In some scenarios (e.g. rollback), you might want to deploy a specific image version/tag or a specific manifest version to an environment.
-This is called 'pinning'.
-This document describes two ways you can pin the version of an input image/manifest when running the **deploy** job.
+This is called 'version pinning'.
+This document describes two ways you can pin the version of an input manifest when running the **deploy** job.

 ## Topics Covered